seanjackson6325/Epoch/README.md

 ### Epoch_t

-Essentially acts s a timer.
+    Essentially acts as a timer to hold elapsed time info.

 ### Initialize Epoch for use: